 NFT marketplaces like OpenSea have made new markets for digital creators.
 Artists can sell their work directly, with smart contracts handling royalties.
 This way, creators get fair pay, without middlemen.

 NFTs aren’t just for art.
 They’re also in gaming, where you can own in-game items.
-In games like Axie Infinity, your digital items are yours, not the game’s.
+In games like Axie Infinity, your digital items are yours, not the games’.
 You can sell, trade, or use them in other games.

 Supply chain provenance enhances product traceability

+It helps track products in the supply chain, making things safer and more honest for everyone.
 Supply chains often face big problems like fake goods and safety risks.
 Blockchain fixes these by keeping a permanent record of everything.
 This record is way better than old systems.

 IBM is leading the way with their blockchain platform.
 It makes supply chains more open and honest.
 Every step in the chain is recorded, so nothing can be hidden.